Theatre of Pain: Background

-In early 1985, Mötley Crüe entered the studio to begin recording the followup to their highly successful 1983 album Shout at the Devil, an album which sold over 4 million copies and established the band as one of the world's top recording acts.
-Producer Tom Werman was once again hired to produce.

 The band had enjoyed a tumultuous two years in the wake of Shout at the Devil's unexpected success.
 The band's fondness for partying and sex earned them a reputation as a legitimately dangerous band, culminating in a December 8, 1984, car crash which killed Hanoi Rocks' drummer Nicholas "Razzle" Dingley and saw Mötley Crüe's lead vocalist Vince Neil facing possible prison time for vehicular manslaughter.
 On top of Neil's troubles, the band's founder and primary songwriter, Nikki Sixx, had developed a heroin addiction which was beginning to spiral out of control.
 Further adding to the turmoil, the band had been seriously considering replacing guitarist Mick Mars.
 It was with these uncertainties hanging over the band that Theatre of Pains recording commenced in January, 1985.
 During recording, the album's working title was Entertainment or Death, though Sixx changed it prior to release.

-OverviewTheatre of Pain enjoyed tremendous success upon its release in the early summer of 1985.
-The singles "Smokin' in the Boys Room" and "Home Sweet Home", both of which remained staples of the band's live sets for decades to come, helped the album match the quadruple platinum status of its predecessor, Shout at the Devil.
-The album was dedicated to the memory of Nicholas "Razzle" Dingley.
+"Theatre of Pain" was announced in December 1982 as the title for the band's previous album, which ended up being called "Shout at the Devil".